quantanmreaper/Online-Shopping-System-In-Java/README.md

 ## Documentation
 This program contains two main tables

+### -Shop.java is the main file with the main method
 ### -LoginInfo which stores user data
 ### - ProductInfo which stores product data